andrew-noble/doomscroll-detector/README.md

 It would be easy to add in Stripe to charge your credit card, so I put in a spoofed penalty counter.

+Built at HackCMU 2025 in a 24-hour sprint.

 ## How It Works
 - Uses YOLOv11 pose estimation to track keypoints
 - Detects phones with a YOLO object detector